JasonThomasData/genetic-algorithm-scheme/README.md

 ### Project idea

-To build a program that implements a genetic algorithm to solve a numbers problem.

-This should be a simple problem to solve but should allow a framework to scale it to larger problems.

 SBS used to run a show called "Letters and Numbers".
 The trick was you had to use given numbers and then use arithmetic to derive a given random number.

 The numbers segment had this format: